 Emergency Food Assistance Program

-The Emergency Food Assistance Program (TEFAP) provides much-needed relief to poverty-stricken households by distributing surplus food and goods..
-The aim of this federal food assistance program, overseen by the United States Department of Agriculture (USDA), is to eradicate hunger in the nation by providing free or inexpensive groceries.
+The Emergency Food Assistance Program (TEFAP) is a vital federal food assistance program overseen by the United States Department of Agriculture (USDA) that provides much-needed relief to poverty-stricken households across the country.
+The primary aim of this program is to eradicate hunger in the nation by offering free or low-cost groceries to those in need.

-With the end goal of eradicating hunger, TEFAP functions by dispersing surplus food to each state, which then joins forces with local food banks, soup kitchens, pantries, and other community organizations to reach those in need.
-The program offers various food items, including dairy products, canned fruits and vegetables, meat, and grains.
+TEFAP operates by dispersing surplus food to each state, which then partners with local food banks, soup kitchens, pantries, and other community organizations to reach those who are in need of assistance.
+The program offers a wide range of essential food items, including dairy products, canned fruits and vegetables, meat, and grains, thereby ensuring that those who are experiencing food insecurity have access to the vital nutrients they need to maintain a healthy and nourishing diet.
+Through this critical program, TEFAP is making meaningful strides towards the eradication of hunger in the United States.

 To qualify for TEFAP, individuals or families must meet the USDA’s income guidelines and be in need of food assistance.
 To determine eligibility for this program, applicants must meet the requirements set by the Federal Poverty Level (FPL) and their total household income.